Robert Dunlop: Biography

 Many believed that Dunlop's racing career was over, and he was left with severe tendon damage which restricted movement, and a shortened leg from the accident.
 Afterwards accepting his injuries and resultantly restricting his competition entries from then on to the 125 cm^{3} class, Dunlop was determined to return.
 Dunlop chose the Cookstown 100 on 20 April 1996, and although still not fully fit, took ninth place in the 125 cm^{3} race won by brother Joey.
 He was never to win the main Cookstown 100 race again, but returned every year in the 125 cm^{3} class: 3rd in 1997, 4th in 1998, 3rd in 2002 and 2nd in 2004.

-Subject to severe insurance restrictions and costs due to his continual pain and deteriorating condition of his leg, and even questions in the Northern Ireland Assembly, on 16 December 2003 Dunlop announced that he would quit motorcycle racing after the 2004 season.
+Subject to severe insurance restrictions and costs due to his continual pain and deteriorating condition of his leg, and even questions in the Northern Ireland Assembly, on 16 December 2003, Dunlop announced that he would quit motorcycle racing after the 2004 season.
 Dunlop announced that he was hoping to win the Isle of Man TT and North West 200 before he quit, and that he intended to focus on his sons, William and Michael, and pass his motorcycling experience to them.
 Robert continued racing until his retirement at the 2004 Isle of Man TT races.

-On 8 February 2005 he was the first person to be elected to the "Irish Motorcycle Hall of Fame".
+On 8 February 2005, Dunlop was the first person to be elected to the "Irish Motorcycle Hall of Fame".
 At the event, Dunlop announced that he was shortly to enter hospital to have his injured leg broken and lengthened, an inevitable conclusion to his 1994 Isle of Man TT accident.
 He also announced if all went well, he would love to return to motorcycle racing in 2006, sponsored by Patsy O'Kane in a last hurrah.
 Dunlop actually came back out of retirement during the 2005 road racing season.

 Dunlop took his record-breaking 15th win at the 2006 North West 200 meeting.
 The Dunlop brothers between them also won a record number of races at the North West 200.